pjireland/olympic-coast-treks/README.md

 the Ozette Indian Reservation, and the Makah Reservation.

 Refer to the software license for information about use and liability.

-## Planning routes

-The simplest approach for planning routes is through the web interface.
-This will be deployed to the web soon.
-In the meantime, follow the frontend instructions below to serve a local instance of the frontend.

 ## Backend development